EPCCed/eidf-docs/docs/services/s3/s3-policies.md

 ## Example: Grant permissions to put, get and list objects

-An example policy document to grant permissions to put, get, delete and list objects in bucket `eidfXX1:somebucket` to the account `account2` in project `eidfXX2`, is:
+An example policy document to grant permissions to list objects in a bucket, `ListBucket`, download objects, `GetObject`, upload objects, `PutObject`, and delete objects, `DeleteObject`,  in EIDF project `eidfXX1`'s bucket `eidfXX1:somebucket` to the account `account2` in EIDF project `eidfXX2`:

 ```json
 {